 A Big Bertha has three ingredients in common with the French 75: gin, lemon juice, and sugar.
 The key differences are 1.) the addition of kirschwasser for a decidedly German flair and added potency, 2.) a couple dashes of orange bitters because no war-inspired drink should be made without at least a hint of bitterness, and 3.) a bottle of Crémant d’Alsace rosé to add both a touch of historical flair and a faint, bloody tinge to the whole affair.

 Makes one stiff drink.
 Make two to devastate your liver.
-Or just make a double and take it with you in a tumbler as you take a leisurely drive through Belgium and Northern France.
+Or just make a double and bring it with you in a tumbler as you take a leisurely drive through Belgium and Northern France.

 • 1 ounce of decent, London Dry gin